-785 Figure 11: Compilation of (a) beam width (σ{IDG}) and (b) relative beam center position (relative to largest measured particles) as a function of d{va} for the PM1, PM{2.5}, and HPL lenses, measured in X and Y axis at the BWP plane.
-Beam width measurements using a custom-designed ADL (Clemen et al. 2020) and PSL particles are shown for comparison width ADLs from Aerodyne.
+Figure 11.
+Compilation of (a) beam width (σ{1DG}) and (b) relative beam center position (relative to largest measured particles) as a function of d{va} for the PM1, PM{2.5}, and HPL lenses, measured on the x and y axis at the BWP plane.
+Beam width measurements using a custom-designed ADL (Clemen et al., 2020) and PSL particles are shown for comparison width ADLs from Aerodyne.
 Clemen et al. (2020) measured beam width by mechanically tilting lens and the aerosol beam in two perpendicularly aligned detection lasers (DL1 and DL2).
 The widths from Clemen-ADL were scaled to reproduce the width after traveling the same distance as the ADLs in this work.
-In (b), the relative beam positions measured using lens scan of larger particles were matched to the relative position from 2D-SR-BWP of the same d{va} .
+In panel (b), the relative beam positions measured using a lens scan of larger particles were matched to the relative position from 2D-SR-BWP of the same d{va} .